- Biological Inventions

 1.3 START-UPS AND SME’S

-While talking about Start-ups and Small & Medium Enterprises, there is always confusion in the minds of people in respect of difference between the two.
+While talking about Start-ups and Small & Medium Enterprises, there is always confusion in the minds of people in respect of the difference between the two.
 What is a startup, and how is it different from an SME?
 Let’s first see the difference between the two.
-Startup is basically an industry which has been in existence for a period not more than 7 years and has a turnover not exceeding 25 Crores whereas SME’s are enterprises with an investment upto 1 Crore in Plant and Machinery.
-The main objective of a startup is to work in innovation and development of products and processes and thus, government has come up with special tax exemptions to promote such startups
+The startup is basically an industry that has been in existence for a period not more than 7 years and has a turnover not exceeding 25 Crores whereas SMEs are enterprises with investment up to 1 Crore in Plant and Machinery.
+The main objective of a startup is to work in innovation and development of products and processes and thus, the government has come up with special tax exemptions to promote such startups

 TAX EXEMPTION FOR STARTUPS: